-APPROVED: March 8, 2015 BY: Operations Management Team SUBJECT: Scheduled/Non-Emergency Transport
+ISSUED: April 1, 2015 REVISED: April 1, 2015 APPROVED: March 8, 2015 B ': Operations Management Te eam SUBJECT: Scheduled/No on-Emergency Trans sport

 As mandated by the Mecklenburg Board of County Commissions, Mecklenburg EMS Agency is the designated medical transportation service provider for Mecklenburg County.
 It is our charge to provide safe, consistent, and courteous medical transportation services giving the same attention to detail to emergency requests as well as non-emergency.